tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 #Working with Templates {#chapter-templates-extra}
 So far, we've created several HTML templates for different pages within our Rango application.
 As you created each additional template, you may have noticed that a lot of the HTML code is repeated.
-Does that feel a bit strange?
+Does that feel a bit strange, or wasteful?

 It should!
-Anytime you repeat similar code, you are violating the [DRY Principle](https://en.wikipedia.org/wiki/Don't_repeat_yourself) - which states: DO NOT REPEAT YOURSELF!
-You might have also noticed that the way we have been referring to different pages using *hard coded* URL paths.
+Anytime you repeat similar code, you are violating the [DRY Principle](https://en.wikipedia.org/wiki/Don't_repeat_yourself) -- which states: **DO NOT REPEAT YOURSELF!** You might have also noticed that the way we have been referring to different pages using *hard coded* URL paths.
 This is bad practice -- names will invariably change.

 Taken together, repetition and hard coding will result in a maintenance nightmare.
 If we want to make a change to the general site structure or change a URL path, you will have to modify *all* the templates which contain either the structure we want to change, or the URL.
 This might be tractable if your site has a few pages.
 However, what if your site had hundreds of pages?
 How long would it take to update everything?
 How likely would it be that you will make a mistake somewhere?